 I am so pleasantly surprised that all of them survived and that passive hydro seems to be fairly easy as long as the basics are done right.
 I’m so glad I decided to explore passive hydroponics!

-Amazon links to all products mentioned in this post
+Links to all products mentioned in this post

 Containers to hold net pots and water